2012 EMS Division Annual Report

 Littleton Fire Rescue has been providing emergency medical services (EMS) to the City of Littleton, Littleton Fire Protection District and Highlands Ranch Metro Districts for over 30 years.
 Littleton was the first fire department in the State of Colorado to train fire fighters as paramedics.
 The paramedics and emergency medical technicians are all dual-role cross-trained firefighter/medical technicians.
 We take tremendous pride in providing high quality emergency medical care to our citizens.

 Littleton Fire Rescue is a full Advanced Life Support (ALS) agency.
-Every unit in each of our eight fire stations is staffed with a minimum of one paramedic.
+Every front line unit in each of our eight fire stations is staffed with a minimum of one paramedic.
 In addition, each fire engine and medic ambulance carries ALS drugs, a cardiac monitor defibrillator and ALS equipment to provide the highest level of emergency medical care when we arrive at the patient’s side.
 Littleton provides five ALS transport medic units supervised by a paramedic lieutenant and supported by six paramedic engines and two paramedic truck companies.

 The EMS Division is managed by the EMS Division Chief.
 An EMS Captain provides oversight and support of EMS operations.
 Medical control is provided by Dr. Eugene Eby, emergency room physician from Porter Littleton Adventist Hospital who serves as the agency’s medical director.

 Sixty paramedics and 67 emergency medical technicians provide emergency medical care and transport of sick and injured patients.
-Critical or urgent patients requiring advanced life support are transported by the five Littleton rescues.
+Critical or urgent patients requiring advanced life support are transported by the Littleton rescues.

 Littleton Fire Rescue is a Colorado approved and certified training center at both the paramedic and EMT-basic levels.
-We provide EMS education for both Littleton Fire Rescue and Englewood Fire Department.
+LFR provides EMS education for both Littleton Fire Rescue and Englewood Fire Department.
 Continuing Medical Education (CME) is presented to the staff monthly and is provided by a team of high quality in-house Littleton EMS instructors.
 Most instructors have many years of EMS experience and are certified by the State of Colorado as assistant and/or primary instructors.
 Littleton EMS presents classes in Advanced Cardiac Life Support (ACLS), Basic Life Support (CPR), IV therapy and paramedic and EMT-B State practical exams.

 Littleton Fire Rescue is committed to providing the citizens in the communities that we serve with programs that reduce injury, death or disability.
 We have a long tradition of providing injury prevention programs and public education to our citizens.
 The EMS Division, working cooperatively with our Fire Prevention Division and life safety educators, deliver a number of community risk reduction and injury prevention programs to our communities.
 Programs offered: Bystander CPR, blood pressure monitoring, File of Life, care seat safety check, water safety, baby-sitter first aid, bicycle rodeo and helmet give away, stranger awareness, life skills, senior safety awareness, kitchen safety, and holiday safety.